Lamartio/KoStore/README.md

 A functional implementation of Redux for Kotlin.
 ## Example
 Imagine creating an app where the user should login.
 When the user is not logged in, he should use his username and password to login.
-The credentials are send to a server and it will returns us a token or an error.
+The credentials are send to a server and it will return us a token or an error.

+To work with Redux a developer has to make three steps:
+1. Create the reducer
+1. Create the middleware
+1. Add these to the store
 ### 1. Create the reducer
 There are three states involved: